UCSBCarpentry/2020-01-22-SWC-Git-online/index.md

 For online workshops, the section below provides:
 - installation instructions for the Zoom client
-- recommendations for setting up Learners' workspace so they can follow along the instructions and the videoconferencing
+- recommendations for setting up Learners' workspace so they can follow along the instructions and the videoconferencing.
-If you do not use Zoom for your online workshop, edit the file `_includes/install_instructions/videoconferencing.html` to include the relevant installation instrucctions.
+- If you do not use Zoom for your online workshop, edit the file `_includes/install_instructions/videoconferencing.html` to include the relevant installation instrucctions.
 {% endcomment %}